-(Poem) Sicily by Mary Saracino
+(Poem) The Pen and the Sword by Mary Saracino

 How was I to know I’d be coming home when first I tasted the salt sea air of your sun-stained shores?
 Isola Bella, something rattled my DNA, dislodging its memory Read More …